digital-land/validator/README.md

 #### TODO

+- More work needs to be done if we want to make this a more generic validator as it's still very tightly coupled to brownfield land csv validation.
 - html template for output is bare bones while awaiting some jinja macros being extracted from validator prototype.
 - extract brownfield schema to more permanent home and remove it as the default so that this library is more agnostic.
 - rather than default to brownfield schema above, default would be a basic goodtables structural check.